-The Company commissioned an airborne "laser imaging, detection, and ranging" (LiDAR) survey in 2020 and a detailed digital terrain model (DTM) prepared.
-Several historical trenches were partially resampled for verification purposes in 2019, using channel sampling.
+The Company commissioned an airborne "laser imaging, detection, and ranging" (LiDAR) survey in 2020, and a detailed digital terrain model (DTM) was prepared.
+Using channel sampling, several historical trenches were partially resampled for verification purposes in 2019.

-During 2019 and 2020, VanadiumCorp carried out drilling of 37 new diamond drill holes (9,601.8m) and resampling old drill core and surface channel samples.
+During 2019 and 2020, VanadiumCorp drilled 37 new diamond drill holes (9,601.8m) and resampled old drill core and surface channel samples.